wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   }
   ```

 ## Exercise:
+- The World Translator
+  - Write a function named helloWorld that:
+    - takes 1 argument, a language code (e.g. "es", "de", "en")
+    - returns "Hello, World" for the given language, for atleast 3 languages.
+It should default to returning English.
+  - Call that function for each of the supported languages and log the result to make sure it works.

 ## Reference Types:
+- So what kinds of values might be the same type and have the same contents, but not be considered identical to JavaScript?
   - Even if they have the same values and are the same type, reference types are not strictly equal.
 * Arrays are unique structures.
 * Try this in your console: